rgychiu/gmaps-poc/README.md

 ```
 **_*Note that the API key also needs to be within double quotes_**

 The repository should be all setup for use!
-Now you enjoy the
+Now you can enjoy the
 examples and modify them to your liking!

 ### Additional Resources